-Tight controls remain in place at the border by Customs and Border Protection in relation to the KPCS, and as noted, there was one minor seizure of rough diamonds in 2012.
+Tight controls remain in place at the border by Customs and Border Protection in relation to the KPCS.
+As noted, there were two minor seizures of rough diamonds in 2013.

 Fraudulent certificates

 Australia has not detected any cases of fraudulent certificates on import or export.